 A highly efficient personal care ingredient with a focus on anti-aging action

 Creatine is an amino acid derivative naturally occurring in the human body.
 The methylguanidoacetic acid is trapped by phosphorylation catalyzed by the enzyme creatine kinase in the cell's cytosol.
-Consequently, the significant amount of the creatine stored in the cells is phosphorylated.
-The so-called "phosphocreatine" plays a pivotal role in the cellular energy metabolism because of the regeneration of the cellular energy source ATP (Adenosine triphosphate): So, phosphocreatine functions as a kind of "energy buffer" during phases of enhanced energy requirement.
+Consequently, a significant amount of the creatine stored in the cells is phosphorylated.
+The so-called "phosphocreatine" plays a pivotal role in cellular energy metabolism because of the regeneration of the cellular energy source ATP (Adenosine triphosphate).
+So, phosphocreatine functions as an "energy buffer" during phases of enhanced energy requirement.

 The energy required to live is produced efficiently in cellular organelles called mitochondria.
 Consequently, an increase in creatine and phosphocreatine content will boost the efficiency of the mitochondria.